 Atomizing a page

-Let's make a page with Atom.
-We'll make a page that looks like this:
+Atom is the editor you'll use to make pages.
+Let's make a page that looks like this:

 They do.
 Doggos rule.